-Veneer leaves must be straight-cut on a veneer guillotine ("jointing"), edge-glued and spliced in the required matching pattern to make layons (sheets of veneer).
-Stitching veneer leaves should generally be avoided if possible as the thread marks may show through over time.
+Veneer leaves must be straight-cut on a veneer guillotine ("jointing"), edge-glued and spliced to make layons (sheets of veneer).
+Stitching veneer leaves should generally be avoided if possible as the thread marks may showthrough over time.

 Substrates

 Suitable substrates are MDF or particle board.
 Plywood (AA face grade) may also be used, but to prevent cracking, veneer should be laid at right angles (across) the direction of the face veneer of the plywood.
 Substrates should be of uniform thickness, clean, free of oil, grease and other foreign materials.
 Veneers should not be applied directly to plasterboard, concrete, brick or timber.